The final two candidates and their chances of becoming Conservative leader - ExBulletin

 The final two candidates and their chances of becoming Conservative leader

-Liz Truss and Rishi Sunak clashed again on Thursday night as they battle to replace Boris Johnson as Conservative Party leader and Prime Minister.
+Liz Truss and Rishi Sunak are battling to replace Boris Johnson as Conservative Party leader and Prime Minister after reaching the bottom two.

-The rivals clashed in an election campaign in Leeds, broadcast live on LBC radio.
-Mr Sunak and Ms Truss were grilled on a range of topics from Brexit and immigration to Love Island, and even both admitted their favorite Prime Minister was Margaret Thatcher.

-During the event, Mr Sunak was accused of ‘stabbing Boris in the back’ for stepping down as Prime Minister, while Ms Truss was forced to admit it was a ‘mistake to support Owen Paterson.

-The event came after the pair exchanged blows during another heated televised debate on Tuesday night, arguing over whether it was “morally wrong” to raise taxes or increase borrowing.
+The pair traded blows in another heated televised debate on Tuesday night, arguing over whether it was “morally wrong” to raise taxes or increase borrowing.
 However, the debate was cut short when the presenter, Talk TV political editor Kate McCann, passed out on stage.

 Penny Mordaunt, Kemi Badenoch, Tom Tugendhat, Suella Braverman, Jeremy Hunt and Nadhim Zahawi were all eliminated in the first round of MP voting and now rank and file members will choose their winner.